 Our researchers develop and analyse algorithms that compute numerical approximations and apply them to real-world problems.

-PhD enquiries related to this theme can be directed to Dr Stefan Güttel.
+PhD enquiries related to this theme can be directed to Chris Johnson.

-Computational science is commonly accepted to be a third mode of science, complementing experimentation/observation and theory.
 Scientific computing is the study of the techniques that underpin discipline-specific fields of computational science.
-The fundamental requirement is to enhance computational efficiency without compromising accuracy.

 Our staff, students and postgraduate researchers have access to a fantastic range of facilities across the University.

-Find the School's recent publications in the University's database.
+Find the Department's recent publications in the University's database.

-Discover the PhD opportunities available in the School of Mathematics.
+Discover the PhD opportunities available in the Department of Mathematics.